baaspack/baas-sdk/README.md

 This method will update the existing record by modifying existing fields and/or adding new ones.
 Existing key-value pairs not included in the `data` argument will remain in the document.

-Returns a `JSON` object containing an `action` property that is set to `'patch'`, a `collection` property that is set to the database collection name, and a `response` property that is set to the updated database record.
+Returns a `JSON` object containing an `action` property that is set to 'patch', a `collection` property that is set to the database collection name, and a `response` property that is set to the updated database record.

 ```
 websocket.actions.updateResource('messages', '5e9f52b39bda1f125bdcf1a1', { text: '1st message!' });